julia-vscode/TestItems.jl/README.md

 This package provides the `@testitem` macro for the test runner feature in VS Code.
 You can learn more over at the [documentation](https://www.julia-vscode.org/docs/stable/userguide/testitems/) for the entire test item ecosystem.
 Note that while the documentation is hosted as part of the Julia VS Code extension, the test item framework is not a VS Code extension specific technology and can be used entirely without VS Code.

+This package only provides stub definitions for macros, and has no dependencies.
+All of the parsing work is done in [TestItemRunner.jl](https://github.com/julia-vscode/TestItemRunner.jl).
+It's not a major issue to depend on this package if you want to use `@testitem` in your codebase!